 This exhibit features select images from our collection which document the destruction caused by an F4 scale tornado that struck Regina on June 30, 1912.

 The experiences of settlers who came to Saskatchewan between 1870 and 1930, and their interaction with the indigenous population who inhabited the region, helped to define the land, the people, and the province that we know today.
-Created as a companion to the Saskatchewan Homestead Index, this site examines the settlement era through textual, photographic and multi-media documents mined from the Saskatchewan Archives’ Collection.
+Created as a companion to the Saskatchewan Homestead Index, this site examines the settlement era through textual, photographic and multi-media documents mined from the Provincial Archives’ Collection.
 Teachers will love the resources which have been designed especially for use in the classroom!

 This on-line exhibit and virtual educational resource center was launched in 2005 to celebrate Saskatchewan’s 100th birthday.
 Through hundreds of photographs, maps, newspapers, government records and private writings, you will be transplanted back in time and learn what life was like in Saskatchewan during a time of settlement and growth.

-In commemoration of the 75th anniversary of the Regina Riot, the Saskatchewan Archives created this blog site, loaded with samples of records pertaining to the events of that time.
+In commemoration of the 75th anniversary of the Regina Riot, the Provincial Archives created this blog site, loaded with samples of records pertaining to the events of that time.
 It features selected images of the Trekkers, the riot and the eyewitness testimony collected from the Regina Riot Inquiry Commission.

 - Search Our Collection (Threshold)